Poojashri24/CampaignAutomation/README.md

 The automation framework follows the Page Object Model (POM) to improve readability, maintainability and code reusability.

-Random test data is generated during execution to avoid duplicate campaign names, and screenshots are captured automatically whenever a test fails.
+Random test data is generated during execution to avoid duplicate campaign names, and Screenshots are captured automatically whenever a regression test fails.